22 Best Things to do in Niagara Falls, New York, in the Winter

 Tesla monument with boy on book

-The monument of Nikola Tesla is in a quaint park on Goat Island overlooking Stedman’s Bluff.
+The monument to Nikola Tesla is located in a quaint park on Goat Island, overlooking Stedman’s Bluff.
 The area is open 24 hours a day and upriver from the Horseshoe Falls.
-Access it by walking through the old arch of the Niagara Falls hydroelectric power plant that Tesla built in 1895.
-Tesla is sitting in a chair, with his head bowed to read blueprints on his lap.
+Access it by walking through the historic arch of the Niagara Falls hydroelectric power plant, which Tesla built in 1895.
+Tesla is sitting in a chair, his head bowed as he reads blueprints on his lap.
 Tourists often use these prints for photo opportunities.
-The monument is understated and celebrates Tesla’s quiet genius.
-Admission is free, but you will need to pay to park.
+The monument is understated, celebrating Tesla’s quiet genius.
+Admission is free, but parking fees apply.

 Hiking Trails

-Visitors can explore Niagara Falls State Park’s trails and take in the beauty of the falls.
-With its picturesque views and abundance of winter activities, Niagara Falls State Park is a great destination for those looking to experience the beauty of winter in New York.
-You’ll need sturdy boots and warm winter gear, but the fresh powder on the trails are unrivaled.
+Visitors can explore the trails within Niagara Falls State Park and take in the breathtaking beauty of the falls.
+With its picturesque views and abundance of winter activities, Niagara Falls State Park is an ideal destination for those seeking to experience winter beauty in New York.
+You’ll need sturdy boots and warm winter gear, but the fresh powder on the trails is unrivaled.

 Snowshoeing

-Snowshoeing is a great way to explore the snowy landscapes and spend quality time together as a family and bring your family closer together.
-This outdoor activity will let you exercise, explore the winter wonderland, and appreciate nature, all while spending quality time with your family.
+Snowshoeing is a great way to explore snowy landscapes and spend quality time together as a family, bringing you closer.
+This outdoor activity lets you exercise, explore a winter wonderland, and appreciate nature, all while spending quality time with your family.
 So if you’re looking for an outdoor activity to enjoy with your family this winter, why not try snowshoeing?

 View of Niagara Falls in winter

 It is an activity that can be enjoyed by people of all ages and skill levels, making it the perfect outdoor activity for the whole family.
 Snowshoeing is also an excellent way to stay active during the winter months.
 It can help keep everyone warm and burn extra calories.
 Next time you plan to hit Niagara Falls with your family, why not consider going snowshoeing together?
-It’s an enjoyable and rewarding activity that can be enjoyed year-round and will keep everyone warm and active!
+You can enjoy this rewarding activity year-round, keeping everyone warm and active!
 Who knows, it may just become a regular part of your Niagara Falls family trips from now on.

-• Niagara Falls State Park: Borrow pairs of snowshoes at the Cave of the Winds Pavilion for free daily between 10 am – 2:30 pm (weather permitting).
+• Niagara Falls State Park: Borrow pairs of snowshoes at the Cave of the Winds Pavilion for free daily between 10 am and 2:30 pm (weather permitting).

 • DeVeaux Woods State Park: This New York state park offers cross-country skiing and snowshoeing.